 On which day and time can crews boat from the site?

-Crews can access the Venue from 9.00am Wednesday.
+Crews can access the venue from 09:00 on Wednesday.
 We endeavour to make boating rafts and boat racks available from Wednesday morning.

-Prior to this time, practicing on the course can only be accommodated by boating from other local clubs (where you must make your own arrangements) If you want to boat before Wednesday.
+Prior to this time, practising on the course can only be accommodated by boating from other local clubs (where you must make your own arrangements).
+If you want to boat before Wednesday.
 Upper Thames and Henley Rowing Club do make a charge.
 Please make sure you have trestles with you to take boats to the trailer park in case the stages are not available.

 Crews should make arrangements with one of the local clubs to boat from that club.
 Some clubs do charge for this.
-For boating availability, see the Upper Thames website for contact details email the Henley Rowing Club secretary at email@example.com.
+For boating availability, see the Upper Thames website or email the Henley Rowing Club secretary at email@example.com.

-Crews should note that they are advised to move boats to the Regatta Enclosure after 9am Wednesday to save costs.
-In addition, all crews are required to boat from the Regatta Enclosure during the regatta.
+Crews should note that they are advised to move boats to the regatta enclosure after 09:00 on Wednesday to save costs.
+In addition, all crews are required to boat from the regatta enclosure during the regatta.

-Why is the Regatta course only 1500m long, when the men race further?
+Why is the HWR course only 1500m long, when the men race further?

 The Environment Agency has limited the length of racing for Henley Women’s Regatta to 1500m for reasons of safety.
-Racing to the HRR finish would mean that crews would have to return to the enclosures along the Bucks side of the river in the navigation channel, and at weekends due to the number of motorised craft that this poses a safety risk, as HWR runs racing at 4 minute intervals.
-Crews racing at the Royal proceed from the finish upstream on the course at suitable intervals in racing to avoid paddling in the navigation channel at the weekend.
-This is not possible at HWR, as races are run every 4 or 5 minutes.
+Racing to the HRR finish would mean that crews would have to return to the enclosures along the Bucks side of the river in the navigation channel, and at weekends due to the number of motorised craft that this poses a safety risk, as HWR runs racing at four-minute intervals.
+Crews racing at Henley Royal proceed from the finish upstream on the course at suitable intervals in racing to avoid paddling in the navigation channel at the weekend.
+This is not possible at HWR, as races are run every four or five minutes.

 Which station is Bucks and which is Berks?